dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 3/README.md

 ![dff_const2 synthesis result — constant 1 output](../images/image34.png)

-We can see that the output is always `1` regardless of input.
+It can be seen that the output is always `1` regardless of input.
 The flip-flop is completely removed.

 ---